-The cross section for the coherent photoproduction of $\rho^0$ vector mesons in ultra-peripheral Xe-Xe collisions at $\sqrt{s{\text{NN}}} = 5.44$ TeV measured at midrapidity is
+The cross section for the coherent photoproduction of ρ^0 vector mesons in ultra-peripheral Xe-Xe collisions at $\sqrt{s{\rm NN}} = 5.44$ TeV measured at midrapidity is

-$$\frac{d\sigma}{dy} = 131.5 \pm 5.6 \text{ (stat.)}{-16.9}^{+17.5} \text{ (syst.) mb.}$$ (4)
+$$\frac{d\sigma}{dv} = 131.5 \pm 5.6 \text{ (stat.)}{-16.9}^{+17.5} \text{ (syst.) mb.}$$ (4)

 Figure 3 shows the measured cross section and compares it with the prediction of the following models.
-STARlight [16], which is based on (i) a phenomenological description of existing data on exclusive production of $\rho^0$ vector mesons off protons, (ii) the optical theorem, and (iii) a Glauber-like eikonal formalism which neglects the elastic part of the elementary $\rho^0$ -nucleon cross section.
-The prediction by Guzey, Kryshen and Zhalov (GKZ) [32] relies on a modified vector dominance model, where hadronic fluctuations of the photon are taken into account according to the Gribov-Glauber model of nuclear shadowing; the band shows the variation on the predictions when varying the parameters of the model.
+STARlight [16], which is based on (i) a phenomenological description of existing data on exclusive production of ρ^0 vector mesons off protons, (ii) the optical theorem, and (iii) a Glauber-like eikonal formalism which neglects the elastic part of the elementary ρ^0 -nucleon cross section.
+The prediction by Guzey, Kryshen and Zhalov (GKZ) [34] relies on a modified vector dominance model, where hadronic fluctuations of the photon are taken into account according to the Gribov-Glauber model of nuclear shadowing; the band shows the variation on the predictions when varying the parameters of the model.
+The model by Gonçalves et al. (GMMNS) [35] uses the colour dipole approach with amplitudes obtained from the IIM model [36] coupled to a Glauber prescription to go from the nucleon to the nuclear case.
+The two lines shown for GMMNS bracket the changes in their predictions when varying different ingredients of their model [35].
+Finally, the model from Cepila et al. (CCKT) [37, 38] also uses the colour dipole approach, but in this case the structure of the nucleon in the transverse plane is described by so-called hot spots, regions of high gluonic density, whose number increases with increasing energy [37]; nuclear effects are implemented along the ideas of the Glauber model proposed in Ref.
+[39].
+At midrapidity, all models are relatively close to one another and overestimate the data.
+The lower band of GMMNS as well as the STARlight and CCKT predictions are slightly more than one standard deviation above the data.
+Only the upper band of GMMNS is disfavoured by more than three standard deviations.